 Oracle Enterprise Manager

-Q: Why would you say you were nominated for the Innovation Showcase?
+Q: Why would you say you were nominated for the Oracle Innovation Showcase?

 Q: How do you define innovation?

-Q: Who in the broader world do you think of as most innovative?
+Q: Who in the broader world do you think of as innovative?

-Q: What's the most innovative product—not Oracle's—that you can think of?
+Q: What's the most innovative product—not Oracle's—that you know of?